nfstream/nfstream/README.md

 ## How to get it?

-Binary installers for the latest released version are availableon Pypi.
+Binary installers for the latest released version are available on Pypi.

 ```bash
 pip install nfstream
 ```